 A new find in the South Loop, is the Hero Coffee Bar at 439 S. Dearborn at Congress.
 In addition to their own roasted coffee, they serve breakfast and lunch items.
 I enjoyed a great soup and sandwich before a performance of the Joffrey Ballet.
 I was recently back and liked the new decor with colorful murals.
 They have three other locations in Chicago including in Lakeview at 2950 N. Sheridan, at 22 E. Jackson and 221 N. Wells.

-The Indie Coffee Passport allowed me to find:
+The once popular Indie Coffee Passport allowed me to find:

 Groundswell also has a second location at 1168 W. Madison in the West Loop.
 I was just there and enjoyed it.

 Another great recent find is Big Shoulders Coffee at 1105 W. Chicago Ave.
 They have excellent coffee, so don’t miss it.